 After a 2-for-18, 9 strikeout stint for the 2004 Charlotte Knights, Morgan went to the Mexican League with the Saltillo Saraperos.
 He batted .365 (7th in LMB), led the Liga with 100 runs scored, 95 walks and a .517 OBP, homered 24 times (3 behind leader Alcantara), drove in 91 runs (six fewer than Roberto Saucedo and slugged .658.
 Returning as Saltillo's cleanup hitter and first baseman in 2005, Burkhart batted .304/.466/.583.
 He was third in the Liga in OBP (behind Felix Jose and Rontrez Johnson), hit 26 more homers, scored 91 times, drove in 72, was plunked a Liga-high 22 times and drew 84 walks, third in the circuit.
 He had reached 250 career home runs as a professional.
 On June 8, 2006, he was traded from Saltillo to the Campeche Pirates in a surprising transaction between both teams; Saltillo received infielder Tom Evans in return.
 He finished the season with a combined .284/.398/.435 line in 117 games, hitting 14 home runs and driving in 62 runs.
 Following a winter league stint with Algodoneros de Guasave (.254/.341/.421, 6 home runs, 18 RBI in 30 games), Morgan's career was complete.

-Burkhart managed in independent ball for four years with the Calgary Vipers of the North American League (2009-2011) and Windy City Thunderbolts of the Frontier League (2012).
-He returned to organized ball as a coach in the San Diego Padres system with the Fort Wayne TinCaps in 2013-2014, San Antonio Missions in 2015, and El Paso Chihuahuas in 2016-2019.
+Burkhart returned to organized ball as a hitting coach in the San Diego Padres system with the Fort Wayne TinCaps in 2013-2014, San Antonio Missions in 2015, and El Paso Chihuahuas in 2016-2019.
 He was scheduled to return to El Paso in 2020 before the season was cancelled due to COVID-19.
 Burkhart remained in the Padres organization in 2021 in some capacity.
 He was listed as a Batting Practice/Hitting Instuctor with the Padres in 2022 so perhaps that was his role in 2021 also.

 Two of Morgan's brothers also played professional baseball.
 Lance Burkhart played in four major league organizations and spent 2005 and 2006 with the Lancaster Barnstormers of the independent Atlantic League.
 Damon Burkhart played four seasons in the Frontier League.